KOTOR-Community-Portal/mod-builds/content/k2/full.md

 :::warning
 Known Bugs
-:   This mod will cause female models wielding blaster rifles or blaster repeaters to run... well, strangely, with the rifle merged into their torso.
+:   This mod will cause female models wielding blaster rifles or blaster repeaters to run... well, strangely, with the rifle merged into their torso, if using the "K1 running" option.
 This is a known bug which JC is looking to fix, but for now as long as you aren't playing a woman wielding a rifle or repeater, you should never notice it.
-If you do intend on doing a female rifle-wielder run, skipping this mod is probably for the best.
+If you do intend on doing a female rifle-wielder run, make sure not to choose the K1-style running.
 :::

 :::note